 What to Expect During Laser Skin Tightening

 Not all lasers are painful.
 In fact, Engelman says some of her patients even enjoy their experiences getting laser skin tightening.
 "Some modalities are painful, but the more superficial ones—like NuEra, for example—feel like a hot stone massage, according to my patients," she says.
 "No numbing is required."
-The treatments are quick—10 to 30 minutes, once a week for four weeks—and the results are immediate.
+The treatments are quick—10 to 30 minutes, once a week for four weeks—and the results are immediate, according to our experts.

 That said, the modalities that penetrate the skin on a deeper level are certainly more painful and can occasionally require numbing agents.
 The treatments last roughly 45 to 60 minutes, and results can take two to three months to show.

 Essentially, it depends on your specific skin concerns and the area of the body you're looking to target.
 "It's important to know what you're looking to achieve," says Lenzy.
 "Is it something you even need lasers for?
 Do research and have a consultation with an expert dermatologist."

 Any lasers present their unique risks and potential side effects.
 As Lenzy previously mentioned, lasers can exacerbate existing skin concerns like cold sores and eczema due to the high heat.